-To start my 2017 correctly I travelled to Copenhagen for 4 days.
-A mini break before the chaos of university and the looming realisation that deadlines are close.
+To start my 2017 correctly I traveled to Copenhagen for 4 days.
+A mini break before the chaos of university and the looming realization that deadlines are close.

 I’ve been camping around the Scottish Highlands for the past week.
 After exams finished I needed to get away and seek adventure.
 The towns are small and quaint but the views are breathtaking.